jahaltom/RIAD/README.md

 ERP126405       ERR5104751
 ERP126405       ERR5104750
 ```
+Then run STAR_SRA on all studies using this script.
+This will make it so each study gets its own combined SJ.out.tab file for the 2nd pass.
 ```
 cat SRP | while read i; do
 	cat list | grep "$i" | awk '{print $2}' > RAids.txt